 - Submission of the completed James Consoli Scholarship application.

 - Submission of a qualifying art piece and accompanying written statement.

 - The artwork (in any media/style) should conceptualize the development of your artist-therapist identity.
 The accompanying written statement (i.e. prose, poetry, dialogue) should describe what you sense, feel, think and know from the artwork.

-The artwork, application form and commentary must be delivered to the program by the last day of the spring semester of the first year of program.
+The artwork, application form, and commentary must be delivered to the program by the last day of the spring semester of the first year of the program.